0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_Auto_Scaling/README.md

 # Edit Launh Configuration and update all the EC2

-Let say you need to make a chagne in the `Launh Configuration` and updated all the EC2 that were created with the original configuration by the `Auto Scaling Group`.
+Let say you need to make a chagne in the `Launh Configuration` and updated all the EC2 that were created with the original configuration.
 Turns out that this is straigth forward and cool onces someone tells you how to go about it (Wait... am I gettign excited 🤔).

 ### Make a Launh Configuration copy